The Happy Planet Index (HPI) Makes Me Unhappy

 - Human rights

 Suggestion #3: External Impact Matters

 A country’s impact on the globe and other countries should matter.
 Ecological footprint somewhat takes this into account, but again, we should also give weight to other aspects of human well-being.
-As per the example of Colombia, being a major exporter of drugs is uncool and should be penalised.
+As per the example of Colombia, being a major exporter of drugs is uncool and should be penalized.

 On the topic of uncool, starting wars isn’t cool either, despite the platitudes of governments.
 We’re led to believe that superpowers must engage in war to keep the rest of us safe, but Gandhi made a good point in relation to this:

 Maybe, the HPI could account for the following:

 - Number of citizens sent to war

 This point clearly needs more thought, but it’s a suggestion nonetheless.

 The beauty of the HPI is its simplicity, but simplicity only goes so far.
 If we’re truly serious about reframing the way we measure well-being and progress, we need to consider the human condition worldwide, not just #firstworldissues (yes, it’s a popular, but pejorative, Twitter hashtag).
 That means, giving consideration to ecological impact, but not giving it an unreasonable weight.